-Magnalite and Wagner pans are being made from the
+Magnalite and Wagner pans have recently been made from the

 original molds by American

-Culinary Corp, which is the only source for parts that fit
+Culinary Corp, which was the only source for parts that fit

 the original Magnalite pans.